 Nestlé, Unilever, Oetker Group and Associated British Foods are some of the largest European food and drink companies using natural food additives.
 Large and medium-sized European suppliers/distributors of natural food additives include Mane, Nexira and Naturex.
 Consider targeting European food and drink companies alongside their suppliers and distributors.

 Other types of players include small and medium-sized buyers of food additives and ingredients.
 These companies usually focus on specific types of ingredients.
 For example, Übelhör Organic Germany specialises in certified organic ingredients, including sweeteners.
 Large organic food companies usually source directly.
 As such, suppliers in developing countries should target these types of buyers if they cater to the sectors they specialise in.

 Table 1: Types of buyers in the European food additives sector

 Large to medium-sized buyers

-These buyers offer a wide range of conventional, as well as certified ingredients and food additives.
+These buyers offer a wide range of conventional and certified ingredients and food additives.

-Approach these buyers if you are able to supply in bulk or have a wide range of ingredients.
+Approach these buyers if you can supply in bulk or have a wide range of ingredients.

 Small to medium-sized buyers

 These companies include smaller traders.
-These buyers tend to specialise in certain ingredient groups or a specific market.
+These buyers usually specialise in certain ingredient groups or a specific market.

 Approach these buyers if you supply lower quantities, if your ingredients are certified or if you supply niche ingredients.